 Unfortunately, I don’t get to wait.
 On the 23rd, the Soviets are back, but instead of attacking Scapa Flow, they attack the port.
 There are a lot of them, a lot are shot down but not enough…

 The USS Vinson is damaged, though not neutralized.
-Stii, I need to get out of here, now !
+Still, I need to get out of here, now !

 November 23th – November 28th – USS Vinson‘s Anabasis

-I need to return home, but the enemy air force is still there I put all the cards in my trick to try to alleviate it :
+I need to return home, but the enemy air force is still there, so I need to strategize a bit here :

 - I will sail North-West toward Iceland, which is the fastest way to get out of range of Bergen – it should take 1 day and half for my faster ships, and 2 and half for the slower ones.
 Looking back, I should have arrived from this direction to start with, but it’s too late for regrets,

 - The slower escort ships are all allocated to the transport convoy since, well, the transport ships are not fast to start with,